Wind-WindKids/winding/samples/sophieandwind/ice.md

 The Dragon spoke softly, as if to itself: “Copy that.”

-Wind pretended to check his airspeed,
-but the knot in his stomach had nothing to do with flying.

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, piloting her eGull,